platformsh/platformsh-docs/CONTRIBUTING.md

 #### Security reports

-See [#1788](https://github.com/platformsh/platformsh-docs/pull/1788) for instructions for adding new reports.
+See [#1788](https://github.com/platformsh/platformsh-docs/pull/1788) for instructions to add new reports.

 ## Content